max-marschhauser/flutter_initial_code/README.md

-ROUTER
+ROUTER and THEME
 - packages: go_router, collection(for browser tab title), url_strategy(for removing # in url which shows because this is SPA)
-- files: config/router_manager
+- files: config folder, main.dart
-- in main.dart in build it needs MaterialApp.router with routerConfig: APPRouterManager.shared.router
-- in main.dart, add setPathUrlStrategy();

-THEME

 SPLASH SCREEN
 - packages: flutter_native_splash